 Dealership AI

-Best Lead Response Software for Auto Dealers (2026)
+Best AI Lead Response Software for Car Dealers (2026, Compared)

 The best lead response tools for auto dealers in 2026 separate into four categories: speed-to-lead platforms, call tracking systems, AI messaging tools, and virtual BDC services.
 Velocify data shows a 391% higher close rate when dealers respond within 60 seconds.
 What matters most is whether the tool gets a live voice on the phone fast enough to win the deal before the store down the road does.